 (Last Updated on : 30/12/2013)

 " and in the Muslim account Ain -I -Akbari the name of the place has been mentioned for several times, which indicates that the name "Hooghly"does not have foreign origin.
 As far as the history concerns, the district derived its name from "Hogla", a tall reed grows along the banks of the river and the marshy lowland.

 .
 A limited amount of natives mainly in the Arambagh subdivision speak Hindi and Urdu.
 In the interior parts, Santali spoken communities are also found.

 The district of Hooghly offers a rich cultural heritage since the prehistoric times.
 The region of Hooghly existed even when there was no separate state called West Bengal.
 The region, as has been inhabited by several generations for years, it inherited a diversified cultural heritage.
 However the cultural tradition in Hooghly mainly follows the Hindu custom.
 The Jagadhatri Puja

-Mahesh is the principal fair held on the occasion of "Rathajatra".
+was another festival of equal importance.
+It was the traditional beliefs that the prayers of those are fulfilled who take dip in the Tribeni Sangam.
+Mahesh is the principal fair held on the occasion of "Ratha Yatra".
 Printing Machine was first established in the district in the year of 1778 and the first Bengali book (Bengali version of A Grammar of the Bengali Language) was printed here.
 Thus the district is the onlooker of many first establishments, hence historically significant.
 Moreover the buildings of Hooghly are the lively embodiments of the ancient culture and tradition.

 Thus Hooghly is just after Bardhaman, which is economically and culturally affluent with a strong base of education.